 5. Act Swiftly in Responding to New Public Health Measures

-The pandemic is ever-changing, and organizations must act fast on new government advice.
+The pandemic is ever-changing, and organizations must act fast on new government advice to ensure safe workplace reentry.

 As this report by EY mentions, planning during a pandemic is much different from typical contingency planning.
 You may need to revert to remote working again or limit how many people can be on-site quickly.